rrwick/Filtlong/README.md

 ### With Illumina read reference

-When an external reference is provided, Filtlong ignores the Phred quality scores and instead judges read quality using k-mer matches to the reference.
-This is a more accurate gauge of quality and enables a couple more options.
+When an external reference is provided, Filtlong ignores the Phred quality scores and instead judges read quality using k-mer matches to the reference (a more accurate gauge of quality).

 ```
 filtlong -1 illumina_1.fastq.gz -2 illumina_2.fastq.gz --min_length 1000 --keep_percent 90 --target_bases 500000000 input.fastq.gz | gzip > output.fastq.gz
 ```

-* `-1 illumina_1.fastq.gz -2 illumina_2.fastq.gz` ← These options allow Illumina reads to be used as an external reference.
-You can instead use `-a` to provide an assembly as a reference, but Illumina reads are preferable if they are available.
+* `-1 illumina_1.fastq.gz -2 illumina_2.fastq.gz` ← Use Illumina reads as an external reference.
+You can instead use `-a` to provide an assembly as a reference, but Illumina reads are preferable if available.

 <table>
     <tr>
         <td>
             <img align="right" src="misc/example_commands_2_with_reference.png" alt="with_reference" width="400">
-            By using an external reference, Filtlong is better able to judge read quality, and now most remaining reads are 85% identity or better.
+            With an external reference, Filtlong is better able to judge read quality, and now most remaining reads are 85% identity or better.
+The length distribution has suffered a bit, however, because when outputting a fixed amount of reads (500 Mbp in this case), there is a trade-off between length and quality.
             <br><br>
             Length N50 = 28,713 bp
             <br>